 How to effectively use AND/OR operator to find accurate results in Google Patent Search

 We all know that different patents can use different keywords to describe a similar concept.
-One patent, for example, can use “bendable” to describe the same concept which another describes using “foldable”.
+One patent, for example, can use “bendable” to describe the same concept, while another describes using “foldable” or “pliable”.

 The screenshot below will make things clear.

-As you can see, the keywords between a single search field are separated by OR operator and the keywords between different search fields are separated by AND operator automatically.
+As you can see, the keywords between a single search field are separated by the OR operator and the keywords between different search fields are separated by different brackets automatically.
 To make this process even faster, Google allows you to press Tab to add a synonym and press enter to jump to the next field (adding an AND operator).

 How to increase the relevancy of search results?

 Google Patents treats a single keyword that consists of multiple words as multiple keywords by breaking it.
-The keyword ‘Typing Cadence’, for example, will be broken into Typing and Cadence and you will find results accordingly.
+The keyword ‘resource interval’, for example, will be broken into Resource and Interval and you will find results accordingly.
 This returns a lot of junk results that waste your time.

-To increase the relevancy of search results, you can put your keyword in quotations, “typing cadence” for example.
+To increase the relevancy of search results, you can put your keyword in quotations, “resource interval” for example.